cyberflamingo/exobrain/e9bffdd2.md

 isn't thinking in terms of "growth" and "big exit"[^2].

-One critic that seems to often comes up is "how can it be a _real_ business if you are note puting the hours?" but as David Heinemeier Hansson puts it:
+One critic that seems to often comes up is "how can it be a _real_ business if you are not putting the hours?" but as David Heinemeier Hansson puts it:

 > It’s been a long time since there was a direct correlation with the number of
 > hours you work and the success you enjoy.
 It’s an antiquated notion from the